Wasserwecken/bvhio/readme.md

 # Hierarchy is positioned and aligned by the keyframe
 bvh.Hierarchy.readPose(0)

-# scale root bone to have the value roughly match meters.
+# scale root bone to have the values roughly match meters.
-# the root position has to be updated to the scale to if there is no root bone!
+# the root position has to be updated to the scale too if there is no root bone!
 bvh.Hierarchy.Scale = (0.02, 0.02, 0.02)
 bvh.Hierarchy.Position *= bvh.Hierarchy.Scale

-# get world space position of all joints
+# get world space positions of all joints
 for joint, index, depth in bvh.Hierarchy.layout():
     print(f'Position: {joint.pointToWorld((0,0,0))} {joint.Name}')